 Like academic screening results, behavior screening data are part of the student's record and, as such, should be made available to the student's parent(s) or legal guardian(s).
 Important details to convey about FastBridge behavior screening scores are:

 - FastBridge behavior screening measures are SCREENERS and not clinical diagnostic tools.

 - Scores from behavior screeners can be used to identify which students might need social-emotional behavior support.
 Before providing such support, teachers will compare the screening score with other sources of information to develop the best plan for a student.

-- When explaining risk on the mySAEBRS and SAEBRS, it is helpful to define what each of the subscale risks mean.
-Language that may help parents better understand these better includes:
+- When explaining risk on the mySAEBRS and SAEBRS, it is helpful to define what each of the subscale risks means.
+The language that may help parents better understand these better includes:

-- Risk for Social Behavior Problems: Student displays behaviors that limit his/her ability to maintain age appropriate relationships with peers and adults.
+- Risk for Social Behavior Problems: The student displays behaviors that limit his/her ability to maintain age-appropriate relationships with peers and adults.

 - Risk for Academic Behavior Problems: Student displays behaviors that limit his/her ability to be prepared for, participate in, and benefit from academic instruction.

-- Risk for Emotional Behavior Problems: Student displays actions that limit his/her ability to regulate internal states, adapt to change, and respond to stressful/challenging events.
+- Risk for Emotional Behavior Problems: The student displays actions that limit his/her ability to regulate internal states, adapt to change, and respond to stressful/challenging events.

 - Definitions for the terms used in the devMilestones are found in the online course for that assessment.

 - First, share the student's overall total scale score.
 This is the most reliable indicator of possible risk.